Sunday, 20 October 2024

 I probably wouldn't pay to see Sunset Blvd. again, but I might revisit it if a free ticket fell into my lap, especially if Scherzinger was on.
 She wasn't last night, though in compensation I got to see Mandy Gonzalez instead, who was fantastic (and was reportedly being cheered on by someone named Lin-Manuel Miranda).

-Big surprise (not): I think Green and Holdren, between them, hit all the nails on the head that were worth hitting.
+Big surprise (not): I think Green and Holdren, between them, pretty well hit all the nails on the head that were worth hitting.
 I've seen two other productions of SB onstage: Lonny Price's 2017 B'way revival, with a skeletal unit set, a 40-piece onstage orchestra and Glenn Close reprising her Norma; and a traditional, if mediocre, 2011 staging at the summer theatre where I was designing Sweeney Todd at the time; plus a smattering of YouTube clips of all the major Normas, and one grainy full-length bootleg of Close's 1994 original.
 Unfortunately, it's not a show that bears even that much repeat exposure, and after this one I may be all Sunsetted-out.

 An observation: "we gave the world new ways to dream" is a great-sounding line, once.
 Repeating it with minor variations ad nauseum all night long — including (but by no means limited to) making it both the title and the incessant refrain around which to build an entire song — invites scrutiny of the phrase's near-total lack of meaning; obliged to start supplying my own after its eighty-seventh reiteration, I couldn't help musing that our species has for decades been giddily racing toward extinction on a tide of delusional egomaniacs proffering "new ways to dream".
-(By comparison, "I am/she is/was the greatest star of all," sung in a reverently ascending falsetto murmur, is so patently inane to begin with that it only gets funnier with repetition).
+(By comparison, "I am/she is/was the greatest star of all," sung in a reverently ascending falsetto murmur, is so patently inane to begin with that it only gets uninentionally-funnier with repetition).
 Despite its quartet of powerhouse performances and manifest willingness to subvert the material at least occasionally, even this production is stymied by those lines, leaving Ms. Gonzalez and David Thaxton to hammer away at them with numbing solemnity.
 While director Jamie Lloyd allows us a few full-throated laughs at Norma's epic narcissism and Max's zombielike devotion, he never quite manages the central project of torpedoing the entire "dream factory" (and the culture at large) from which their respective obsessions arise, nor of denying them the dopey bathos in which ALW's score is singlemindedly determined to soak them.
-In retrospect, I wonder whether it mightn't have been more effective to play the whole show as broad parody — on the off-chance that Sir Andrew would have allowed such a thing — with moments of seriousness kept to a rigorously absolute minimum (i.e., brief; underplayed; only when they're least expected; and totaling no more than three, let's say) before yanking the rug out for the "animal... horror of the play's bloody finale," to borrow Holdren's phrase.
+In retrospect, I wonder whether it mightn't have been more effective to play the whole show as broad parody — on the extremely off-chance that Sir Andrew would have permitted such a thing — with moments of seriousness kept to a rigorously absolute minimum (i.e., brief; underplayed; only when they're least expected; and totaling no more than three, let's say) before yanking the rug out for the "animal... horror of the play's bloody finale," to borrow Holdren's phrase.
 (Last night the ending was indeed hauntingly effective, staged — and played, by Gonzalez and Tom Francis — to the gut-churning hilt; but in retrospect, I'm still up in the air as to whether it accomplished much beyond upping the squirm factor a bit for 21st-century sensibilities — or whether that's enough).

 KathyB